KhizerA/My-Site/content/authors/admin/_index.md

 - Principal Investigators
 ---

+Hi I'm Khizer! (pronounced Kh-zer)

-Khizer Asad is a recent graduate looking for a professional or research position.
-He is keen on pursuing a career in the public sector or with an NGO, with the goal of serving those most in need.
-His research interests include the intersection between public policy and data science so to pursue evidence based policies.
+A recent graduate seeking a professional or research position, I am keen on pursuing a career in Data Science and/or Public Policy, with the goal of improving human welfare.
+I have experience working in consulting and non-profits, and currently hold the position of Data Analyst based out of Toronto.
+My research interests are quite diverse and include Education, Political Economy, and History, with an a strong component of quantitative analysis.

-Current work includes research on political and social sentiments in Pakistan using data from Twitter's API, using machine learning and NLP strategies.
-In addition to this, he is working on independent programming and statistics projects (read more in blog section).
-Khizer is very passionate about E-Sports, and in his free time freelances as a coach and commentator.
+My current work involves surveying and data mining, for a more comprehensive list of my competencies please refer to my CV.
+I greatly value effective communication, some examples of my work can be found in the blog section, where I share some of my personal data focused projects.
+In addition to this, I am very passionate about Esports, and freelance as a coach/commentator in my spare time.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.